 The number on the scale that a customer chooses is then classified into one of the categories: “Detractors,” “Passives,” and “Promoters.”

 You can think of the NPS system as similar to a four-star system on an online review, but the NPS scale gives you a broader way (and a more accurate method) to measure customer’s opinions.

-Let’s say you’ve sent out an online poll with the NPS question and the 0-10 scale, and you’ve received 100 responses from customers.
+Let’s suppose you’ve sent out an online poll with the NPS question and the 0-10 scale and you’ve received 100 responses from customers.
 What do you do with the results?
 Is it as simple as averaging the responses?
 Well, not quite.
 But it’s almost that easy.

 Let’s break it down:

 (Number of Promoters – Number of Detractors) / (Number of Respondents) x 100

 Example: If you received 100 responses to your survey:

 10 responses were in the 0-6 range (Detractors)

 20 responses were in the 7-8 range (Passives)